Back pain and sciatica

 Hyperlordosis is an inborn exaggerated inward curve in the lumbar area.
 Scoliosis, an abnormal curvature of the spine in children, does not usually cause back pain.

 This is an inherited form of arthritis.
 It can cause pain in the sacrum and hip joints of children and young people.
 Formerly grouped under juvenile rheumatoid arthritis, it is now defined as a separate problem.

 Injuries can also cause back pain in children.

-Pregnant women are prone to back pain due to a shifting of abdominal organs, the forward redistribution of body weight, and the loosening of ligaments in the pelvic area as the body prepares for delivery.
+Pregnant women are prone to back pain due to a shifting of abdominal organs, increase stress because of weight gain, the forward redistribution of body weight, and the loosening of ligaments in the pelvic area as the body prepares for delivery.
 Tall women are at higher risk than short women.

 Psychological and Social Factors

-Psychological factors are known to play a strong influential role in three phases of low back pain:
+Psychological and social factors can also play a role in low back pain:

 Special state guidelines should be followed for worker's compensation patients.